king7hills/re-landingpage/README.md

 images owned or created by the parent company OR use creative commons with proper attribution.
 The exception is using Adobe's Firefly service since it is designed to be utilized commercially.

+2010 12.10.24
+I've got everything finished and working properly.
+It's definitely not perfect, but it's there.
+The call to action section took some time balancing out the padding values with the gap value.
+I finally got it wrangled.
+Not bad for my first reverse engineered site :).

 Photo attributions:
 ffwavingrobots.jpg Adobe Firefly generated